INSPIRING • EDUCATING • EMPOWERING

 - Bring your EWH experience home through a University Chapter

-Returning in 2022: Open to all applicants, the Summer Institute programs are our longest-running programs.
-Participants spend two months in-country, learning the local language and technical skills while living with a homestay family.
+Open to all applicants, the Summer Institute programs are our longest-running programs.
+Participants spend two months in-country, learning the local language and key technical skills while fully immersing in a new culture.

-In partnership with various universities, C2C programs run three to six weeks, and offer applicants enrolled at partner institutions the opportunity to participate in the EWH Institute Program.
+In partnership with various universities, C2C programs run from three to six weeks and offer students enrolled at partner institutions a unique opportunity to participate in an EWH Institute program.

 Are you eligible?
 Have other questions?
 Check out our FAQ page!